snu-sf-class/pl2015spring/README.md

     + Email address: [pl2015@sf.snu.ac.kr](mailto:pl2015@sf.snu.ac.kr).
         * Send emails for personal matters only.
 Use the issue tracker.
         * DO NOT send emails to jee...@sf.snu.ac.kr.
-        * Give me your name and your student ID in emails.
+        * In the case you send TA an email, specify your name and your student ID.
     + Office Hour: Please email me to make an appointment.

 ## Announcements ##